 - Olive oil to serve

-- In a mixing bowl, combine the flours with baking powder.
+- Combine the flours in a mixing bowl.
 Cut salted butter into small cubes and add to the mixture.

 - With your hands to knead the dough until the crumbs form a uniform mass.
 Divide the dough into six portions.